DDBA 4990 - Business Essentials (0 semester credits)

 DDBA 8570 - Seminar in Program and Portfolio Management (3 semester credits)

 Independent scholars in this seminar course examine developments in the discipline of project-based program and portfolio management and the business competencies required to manage complex projects in dynamic, distributed, and global environments.
-Among the topics included are aligning project portfolios to organizational strategy and value, assessing project protfolio management successes and failures, measuring project portfolio performance, and stimulating organizational creativity and innovation.
+Among the topics included are aligning project portfolios to organizational strategy and value, assessing project portfolio management successes and failures, measuring project portfolio performance, and stimulating organizational creativity and innovation.

 DDBA 8571 - Seminar in Project Portfolio Performance and Organizational Effectiveness (3 semester credits)